juliuspr/on-hornplaying/content/conceptual/horn-players-reader/_index.md

 title: 📖 The Horn Player's Reader
 weight: 30
 view: list-essays
-draft: true
 params:
   pattern: 3
   no_tags: true
   no_date: true
 ---

 Brilliant texts often drown in the abundance of information or because they are out-of-print.
 I have collected book chapters and articles that deserve highlighting.
 For now these are just references.

 ## TABLE OF CONTENTS